H O M E

 Report on our trip to Ireland for Daniel's funeral, January 2006

-I has been a difficult trip to make but it has become a great body of comforting remembrances for my sisters and me.
+It has been a difficult trip to make but it has become a great body of comforting remembrances for my sisters and me.
 The warmth of family and friends really were a gift from our brother who would want us to embrace it in full, always...
-The memories are still resonating in me, as I strive to scoop it all up into consciousness, from my expanded heart.

 As I reflect on my experiences in Ireland, I have been finding new ways to think about the purpose and meaning of life.
 All life is sentient, and humans have created complex mechanisms for communication, but, like the fish that doesn't know reality above the water line, we can only surmise the existence of a 'higher' reality than the one we are immersed in.
-Life is full of secrets.
-Every fragment of life holds secrets, and we come to consciousness by finding creative ways to share our secrets.

 Two of my sisters, Viva and Carmel joined me in Ireland.